aspose-total/Aspose.Total-Products/total/en/net/conversion/epub-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to PPTM via .NET" h2=".NET API to Export EPUB to PPTM on Windows, macOS, and Linux without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a powerful package of File Format Automation APIs that can be used to easily render EPUB to PPTM in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to transform the EPUB file format to PPTX.
+This API provides a wide range of features to manipulate PDF documents, such as creating, editing, converting, and merging PDF files.
+It also supports a variety of file formats, including EPUB, PPTX, and many more.

+Once the EPUB file has been converted to PPTX, the second step is to use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX to PPTM.
+This API provides a comprehensive set of features to create, edit, and manipulate presentations, such as adding text, images, shapes, and charts.
+It also supports a variety of file formats, including PPTX, PPTM, and many more.

-Using a package of powerful File Format Automation APIs [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily Render EPUB to PPTM in two simple steps.
-By using PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can transform EPUB file format to PPTX.
-After that, by using Presentation Processing API [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can convert PPTX to PPTM.
+Using Aspose.Total for .NET, you can easily render EPUB to PPTM in two simple steps.
+The PDF Processing API, Aspose.PDF for .NET, can be used to convert the EPUB file format to PPTX.
+Then, the Presentation Processing API, Aspose.Slides for .NET, can be used to convert the PPTX to PPTM.
+This package of File Format Automation APIs provides a comprehensive set of features to create, edit, and manipulate a variety of file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}